-7.1.1 Runnable Entities
+6.1.4 Runnable Entities

-Software components are composed of one or more runnable entities which are executed in the context of operating system tasks.
-These runnable entities are invoked by a dedicated system software module named Runtime Environment (Rte).
-Depending on whether or not runnable entities have wait-points, AUTOSAR distinguishes between category 1 runnable entities (without wait-points) and category 2 runnable entities (with wait-points). - The former can be assigned to basic tasks of the operating systems (which are not allowed to invoke any blocking system calls) whereas the latter have to be mapped to extended tasks (which are allowed to use blocking system calls).
+The software components themselves are composed of one or more runnable entities (REs) which are executed in the context of operating system tasks.
+Runnable entities are the basic unit of execution in AUTOSAR and basically correspond to a function in common programming languages.
+Depending on whether or not runnable entities have internal wait-points (i.e., they use blocking inter-process communication (IPC) or synchronization constructs), AUTOSAR distinguishes between category 1 runnable entities (without wait-points) and category 2 runnable entities (with wait-points). - The former can be assigned to basic tasks of the operating system (which are not allowed to invoke any blocking system calls) whereas the latter have to be mapped to extended tasks (which are allowed to use blocking system calls).